 - 1. Public speaking is more highly structured.
 It usually imposes strict time limitations on the speaker.
 In most cases, the situation does not allow listeners to interrupt with questions or commentary.
 The speaker must accomplish her or his purpose in the speech itself.
 In preparing the speech, the speaker must anticipate questions that might arise in the minds of listeners and answer them.
 Consequently, public speaking demands much more detailed planning and preparation than ordinary conversation. - 2.
 Public speaking requires more formal language.
 Slang, jargon, and bad grammar have little place in public speeches.
-As committed as he is to improving the quality of education in urban schools, when Geoffrey Canada speaks to a legislative committee, he doesn't say, "We've got to get every damn incompetent teacher out of the classroom!"
+As angry as he is about industrial pollution, when Van Jones speaks to a congressional committee, he doesn't say, "We've damn well got to stop the greedy creeps who pollute low-income communities just to make a few more bucks."
 Listeners usually react negatively to speakers who do not elevate and polish their language when addressing an audience.
-A speech should be "special." - 3.
-Public speaking requires a different method of delivery.
+A speech should be "special."

+3. Public speaking requires a different method of delivery.
 When conversing informally, most people talk quietly, interject stock phrases such as "like" and "you know," adopt a casual posture, and use what are called vocalized pauses ("uh," "er," "um").
 Effective public speakers, however, adjust their voices to be heard clearly throughout the audience.
 They assume a more erect posture.
 They avoid distracting mannerisms and verbal habits.